Tolerating Jupyter’s file format

 In order to make your python code accessible, we wrapped it into encoded javascript strings.
 No need to thank us.

-Various notes on dealing with the jupyter file format, which in the name of convenience, gives you new and different problems to learn to manage.
+Various notes on dealing with the jupyter file format, which in the name of convenience, gives us new and different problems to learn to manage.
 Because jupyter notebooks (the file format) are a weird mash of binary multimedia content and program input and output data, all wrapped up in a JSON encoding, many things that would be simple and seamless with normal text simply do not work for the .ipynb

-1 Version control
+2 Version control

-1.1 No jupyter
+2.1 No jupyter

 I want an interactive workbook that can dynamically execute code and include documentation?